-Wong Kim Ark, who was born in San Francisco to parents who were Chinese citizens and whose Supreme Court case established birthright citizenship, is one of the individuals featured on the Asian American Community Heroes mural on Nov.
+Wong Kim Ark, who was born in San Francisco to parents who were Chinese immigrants and whose Supreme Court case established birthright citizenship, is one of the individuals featured on the Asian American Community Heroes mural on Nov.
 19, 2024.
-Local artist Anne Marie Lapitan created the mural.
+The Chinese Culture Center led the creation of the mural, which was painted by local artist Anne Marie Lapitan, with the input of neighborhood youth.
 (Gina Castro/KQED)

 Sponsored